sourcegraph/about/handbook/people-ops/onboarding/index.md

 # Onboarding

-Welcome to Sourcegraph!
+Here you are!
+Sourcegraph!
 We are so excited to have you on the team.
 This page outlines what you'll need to do to get started.

 - [Onboarding buddy program](./buddy-program.md)